 \subsection{Experiment 1: Relationship between detection certainty and errors}

-To investigate the ability of the different detection certainty measures to separate TP and FP detections, Figure \ref{fig:result_uncertainty_boxplot} shows the distribution for the YOLOv8 confidence value and the certainty measures obtained using MCD for the TPs and FPs detections at different altitudes.
-A good certainty measure should result in clear distinction between TP detections with a high certainty and FP detections with a low certainty.
-The certainty for the TP detections was on average higher than for FP detections, except for the localization certainty at 24m and 32m altitude.
+To investigate the ability of the different detection certainty measures to separate TP and FP detections, Figure \ref{fig:result_uncertainty_boxplot} shows the distribution for the YOLOv8 confidence value and the certainty measures obtained using MCD for the TP and FP detections at different altitudes.
+A good certainty measure should result in a clear distinction between TP detections with a high certainty and FP detections with a low certainty.
+The certainty for the TP detections was, on average, higher than for FP detections, except for the localization certainty at 24m and 32m altitude.
 For all certainty measures, an increasing altitude resulted in an increasing overlap between the certainty distributions of the TP and FP detections.
-The default YOLOv8 confidence value showed a clear distinction for TP and FP detections at 12m altitude, however, increasing the altitude increased the overlap between the TP and FP confidences.
+The default YOLOv8 confidence value showed a clear distinction for TP and FP detections at 12m altitude; however, increasing the altitude increased the overlap between the TP and FP confidences.
 The MCD occurrence measure resulted in most cases in a certainty of 1.0, and therefore could not be used to separate TPs and FPs.
 The MCD class uncertainty measure showed a clear distinction between TPs and FPs at 12m altitude.
 The localization certainty showed a distinction between TP and FP detections for 12m altitude.
 However, the distributions at higher altitudes did show more overlap compared to the 12m altitude.
 The combined MCD certainty value did not show a better distinction between true and false positives than the default YOLOv8 confidence score.

 Table \ref{tab:certainty_method_t_values} shows the t-values resulting from Welch's t-test for testing the alternative hypothesis that the mean confidence of true positives is higher than the mean confidence of the false positives.
 The higher the t-value, the better the certainty measure is in separating true and false positives.
-As could also be seen in Figure \ref{fig:result_uncertainty_boxplot}, an increasing altitude decreased separability between the TP and FP distribution, indicating a more difficult distinction between correct and wrong detections.
-The standard YOLOv8 certainty measure performed best on the 12m and 24m altitude.
-The MCD class performed best on the 32m altitude, with the default YOLOV8 confidence score as second-best.
+As could also be seen in Figure \ref{fig:result_uncertainty_boxplot}, an increasing altitude decreased separability between the TP and FP distributions, indicating a more difficult distinction between correct and wrong detections.
+The standard YOLOv8 certainty measure performed best at 12m and 24m altitude.
+The MCD class performed best at 32m altitude, with the default YOLOV8 confidence score as second-best.

 On average, applying MCP during inference resulted in a total processing time for a single image including MCD (preprocessing, inference and postprocessing) of $105.2\pm116.1$ ms compared to a total processing time of $22.1\pm2.9$ ms for YOLOv8 without dropout.